UGSDW/ugsdw.github.io/17/index.md

 </span>

 # Updates
+- The 2016–2017 contract expired on July 1, 2017.
+We will work without
+a contract when we return in the fall.
 - UGSDW members [unanimously rejected the college's final offer](/2017/05/17/members-unanimously-reject-college-proposal/) in May.
-- The current contract expired on July 1, 2017.
-UGSDW members will work without a contract when we return in the fall.

 # Why $9.60?